 ANT+ has just received a new certification: EXD.
-This new protocol defines how the communication between portable fitness devices (wearables) and remote displays should be.
-That is, it creates a standard for communication between watches (or any other device using ANT+) with external displays, whether they are Head-Up Display devices or "dumb screens", a mere display that reflects the data recorded by another device.
+This new protocol defines how communication between wearable fitness devices (wearables) and remote displays should be.
+In other words, it creates a communication standard between watches (or any other device that uses ANT+) with external displays, either Head-Up Display devices or "dumb displays", a mere screen that reflects the data recorded by another device.

 This, which seems like a simple protocol update and which no one in the industry has given any importance to, is much more relevant than it seems.
 To begin with, because it will allow any device to be compatible with Garmin Varia Vision Not only with Garmin devices, but with any other brand that has a device with ANT+ connectivity and incorporates the EXD profile.

 In the same way that any manufacturer associated with the ANT+ Alliance has access to the other ANT+ profiles (heart rate, power, cadence, etc.), the new EXD profile will also be accessible from now on, as it is no longer a private ANT communication but something totally public.